• Skip to primary navigation

 pinnable image with text

-This gluten-free keto chicken pot pie has a creamy, savory filling with a flaky crust and is incredibly flavorful, super comforting, and is the perfect way to use up leftover chicken or turkey.
-Plus, with a few simple tweaks, can easily be made paleo and dairy-free!
+This keto pot pie has a creamy, savory filling with a flaky crust and is incredibly flavorful, super comforting, and is the perfect way to use up leftover chicken or turkey.
+Plus, it's gluten-free and can also be made paleo and dairy-free with a few simple tweaks!

 overhead shot of cut chicken pot pie

-This Keto Chicken Pot Pie is the ultimate comfort food!
+This Keto Chicken Pot Pie Recipe is the ultimate comfort food!
 It has a creamy, savory filling with a tender, flaky crust.
-Plus, it's actually pretty easy to make and only has 4 net carbs per serving!
+Plus, it's actually pretty easy to make and only has four net carbs per serving!

-The crust can be made ahead of time and it's a great way to use up any leftover chicken or turkey you have sitting in your fridge.
+The gluten-free, low-carb crust can be made ahead of time, and it's a great way to use up any leftover chicken or turkey you have sitting in your fridge.

-Or if you don't have leftover chicken or turkey, you can use my perfectly cooked chicken recipe made in either the oven or the Instant Pot.
+And if you don't have leftover chicken or turkey, you can use my perfectly cooked chicken recipe in the oven or the Instant Pot.
 Easy peasy.

 Jump to: